How To Get A Mortgage: A Step-By-Step Guide

 Interest rate and buyer requirements vary depending on the type of property you’re after.
 Keep in mind that not every lender finances every type of property (mobile, manufactured, commercial, etc.).

-What Documents Do I Need To Get A Mortgage?
+What Documents Do You Need To Get A Mortgage?

 Get all your paperwork in order so you can speed up the process before you apply for a loan.
-Let’s go over the documentation you’ll usually need when you apply for a mortgage.
+Let’s go over the documentation borrowers usually need to apply for a mortgage.

 Proof Of Income